htw-imi-showtime/showtime-website/content/ss21/master/M3-find-it/process.md

 We assume that one must have certain competencies to be successful in an occupation.
 Here we expanded the presupposed competencies, which berufenet provides us around important competencies from the model most usual in the competencies research "Kompetenzenatlas" (Erpenbeck & Heyse 2007, <a href="https://kompetenzatlas.fh-wien.ac.at/?page_id=1096">https://kompetenzatlas.fh-wien.ac.at/?page_id=1096</a>), by extrapolating the competencies needed to successfully perform the job directly from the tasks themselves.

-#### Soft and hard skills
+#### Hard skills

 Starting off, we defined the skills required for our available jobs.
 To be more specific we extracted the most important tasks required for each job and also defined the specific soft and hard skills needed to perform the task and to feel a sort of satisfaction while doing the task.
-For the tasks of each profession, we visited the following platforms (TODO) and selected the most important tasks.
+For the tasks of each profession, we visited various platforms and selected the most important tasks.
 {{<image src="recherche.jpg" alt="Cluster of research findings"  caption="Miro board: Cluster of research findings">}}
 {{</section>}}